DataONEorg/Education/README.md

 # EducationUI

-This repository provides a Jekyll site that renders content from the
+This repository provides a Jekyll site that renders content from other Git repositories where the content is located.

 UI generation for education.
 Content included as submodules.